-A journey map can be produced in different forms, and choosing the type would be a first step in creating one.
-These are a few types and guides on how to choose one that fits your requirement.
+A customer journey map can be produced in different forms, and choosing the type would be the first step in creating one.
+These are a few types and guides on how to choose one that fits your requirement:

-A Journey map focuses on the user as the actor and presents opportunities for the service to fit in and help the user to accomplish the goal in a better way.
-The Journey map forms the front stage action of the service blueprint, and the backstage operations can be incorporated.
+- Service Blueprint: A customer journey map focuses on the user as the actor and presents opportunities for the service to fit in and help the user to accomplish the goal in a better way.
+The journey map forms the front-stage action of the service blueprint, and the backstage operations can be incorporated.
 This could be a better way of designing a service.

-As the Journey map defines the expectations of the user, it helps the team identify and set the key performance indicators for each stage.
+- Defining KPI: As the journey map defines the expectations of the user, it helps the team identify and set the key performance indicators for each stage.
 These KPIs can be later used for validating the design with the user.
 This also makes sure that the team is focused on the KPIs.

-Each stage of the journey had the user’s actions, mindset, and emotions described.
+- Making User flows: Each stage of the journey had the user’s actions, mindset, and emotions described.
 This forms the base of creating a user flow, which can be translated into a digital design.
-The user flows resulting from the journey map are more valuable as they tag with the emotions and experience of the user.
+The user flows resulting from the journey map are more valuable as they tag with the emotions and experiences of the user.